jykng-van/course_enrollment/README.md

 The frontend app uses **vue-router** for the different pages, there's effectively 9 different pages with a main menu home page, 4 list pages for Teachers, Students, Courses and Subjects, and 4 modify/form pages.

 It's Vue 3 that was used for these pages and all components used the composition API.
+Components go only about 2 levels deep, there probably could have been more re-use in components.
 Vanilla javascript fetch was used for all API requests from the front end because I felt it's good enough to use for the project's purposes.

-Beyond vue-router the only other plugins used was **Tailwind CSS** as I wanted it to be relatively light weight in it's dependencies.
+Beyond vue-router the only other plugins used was **Tailwind CSS** for css.
+I wanted it to be relatively light weight in it's dependencies.

 Validation has mostly been handled in the front end app.
 The assumption is that the person using the app is some sort of school administrator and not a student.
 A quick rundown of pages.